 No guide, no matter how comprehensive, can give you an exact play-by-play of what you will have to do.
 Instead, use this guide as a general resource to help you work through different situations as they occur during your time as a property manager.

-The first step of managing any investment or rental property is to buy the property and get it into good repair.
+The first step of managing any rental property is to buy the investment property and get it into good repair.
 If your property is not yet purchased or in rentable condition, these are the two things that you need to work on first.

 Many factors go into buying the right investment property and repairing it to be profitable.
 Due to how many factors there are, this guide will not go into those details.